skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 Some alternatives to ChibiOS:

 - [FreeRTOS](https://www.freertos.org/) - Open Source, less abstracted than ChibiOS, commonly used in industry.
-- [Mbed Iot OS](https://os.mbed.com/) - Open Source, designed for IoT incl. a full open source development platform and IDE.
+- [Mbed Iot OS](https://os.mbed.com/) - Open Source, designed for IoT incl. a full open source development platform and IDE, will be depreciated fby Arm in 2026.
 - [RTEMS](https://www.rtems.org/) - Open source, used by [ESA for safety-critical space applications](https://www.esa.int/Enabling_Support/Space_Engineering_Technology/Software_Systems_Engineering/RTEMS).
 This is probably not starter territory, if that needed to be said.

+# Some Starting Resources:

+- [STM Base Project](https://stm32-base.org/): They have a nice [Introduction to STM32](https://stm32-base.org/guides/getting-started) page with some introduction on the STM32 chip series, IDEs, and platforms you can use.
+It is not comprehensive, but I found it a useful start.
+They also have some getting started guides which I found useful - Tried a blinky example from them using VSCode, PlatformIO and a hardware abstraction layer library for the board.
+The most difficult bug I encountered was a faulty USB cable, that tiny 10cm imposter cable stole a good 1 hour of my life.
+So if it builds but doesn't upload, try another cable.

+- [ST Microelectronics Wiki](https://wiki.st.com/stm32mcu/index.php?title=STM32StepByStep:Getting_started_with_STM32_:_STM32_step_by_step&oldid=10323):  I guess this is the official starting area for learning STM32, from the manufacturer resources themselves.

 # Conclusion
 This seems to be the basic landscape for getting started with embedded STM32 systems.
 From here I will get all the dependencies installed, play around with some IDEs or use VIM, get a blinky going on the Nucleo board, and then begin expanding on that.